-I do.
-Each time I am given the opportunity to photograph a newborn, I’m reminded of those sweet moments that were so fleeting.
-Those adorable chirps and squeaks transport me back to those newborn snuggles, feeling that unbelievably soft hair under my chin, and enjoying that simple and warm scent.
-I haven’t forgotten how hard it was and I can’t really say that I want to go back and do it again, but the memories are fading and I feel time with my babies slipping more and more quickly out of my reach.
+Those adorable chirps and squeaks transport me back to those newborn snuggles.
+I miss feeling that unbelievably soft hair under my chin and enjoying that simple and warm scent.
+I haven’t forgotten how hard it was and I can’t really say that I want to go back and do it again.
+But, the memories are fading and I feel time with my babies slipping more and more quickly out of my reach.

 When your baby starts to softly settle into sleep and her lips tug into a perfect sleepy smile, my heart skips a beat right along with yours.
 When those little toes peek out from beneath the blanket, I too cannot help but to coo and giggle.
+You’ll see me rocking right alongside you as you soothe your sweet baby.
 I take in every tiny detail because I don’t want you to forget any of it.
 And as much as I love focusing in on your sweet little one, I feel the most important pictures are the ones with her curled gently into your chest.